0xf4b1/unify/README.md

 I have tested all the Unity games from Epic Games that I collected for free.
 Since Epic Games does not support Linux game versions, you can also benefit from this method to play your Unity games that you may have collected on that platform.

+Take the compatibility status list as reference if you are only interested in games that are known to be playable.

+## Install Unity Games

+To determine which games are based on Unity, you can check out [steamdb](https://steamdb.info/tech/Engine/Unity/).

+### Epic Games

 You can download games with [Legendary](https://github.com/derrod/legendary), the free and open-source Epic Games Launcher alternative.

-Take the compatibility status list as reference if you are only interested in games that are known to be playable.

-## Install Unity Games from Epic Games

 List all your titles for macOS or Windows